 Being creative actually has a positive impact on the academic performance of kids.
-According to Americans for the Arts, kids who participate in the arts are more likely to achieve academic goals.
+According to Americans for the Arts, kids who participate in the crafts or arts are more likely to achieve academic goals.
 In addition, the attention required for art and crafts projects can help them to develop focus, motor skills, and self-confidence.

-There are plenty of ways to get your young ones artistically inspired!
-Most of us have a passion for the arts, whether it’s music, the paintings of Picasso or poetry.
-So, share your love by reading a poetry book to your kids or listening to music.
-You can also take them to the art gallery to look at contemporary art, abstract art or even pop art.
+There are plenty of ways to get your kids artistically inspired!
+Most of us have a passion for the arts, whether it’s music, the work of Picasso or DIY interior design.
+So, share your love by working together on furniture or listening to music with your child.
+You can also take them to the art gallery to look at contemporary art, abstract crafts or even pop art.